Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### The AWS Systems Manager Parameter Store is being used to store database passwords used by an AWS Lambda function.
 Because this is sensitive data, the parameters are stored as type SecureString and protected by an AWS KMS key that allows access through IAM.
 When the function executes, this parameter cannot be retrieved as the result of an access denied error.
 Which of the following actions will resolve the access denied error?

-- [x] Update the ssm.amazonaws.com principal in the KMS key policy to allow kms: Decrypt.
+- [x] Update the ssm.amazonaws.com principal in the KMS key policy to allow `kms:Decrypt`.
 - [ ] Update the Lambda configuration to launch the function in a VPC.
-- [ ] Add a policy to the role that the Lambda function uses, allowing kms: Decrypt for the KMS key.
+- [ ] Add a policy to the role that the Lambda function uses, allowing `kms:Decrypt` for the KMS key.
 - [ ] Add lambda.amazonaws.com as a trusted entity on the IAM role that the Lambda function uses.

-### A company's security policy requires that VPC Flow Logs are enabled on all VPCs.
-A Security Engineer is looking to automate the process of auditing the VPC resources for compliance.
-What combination of actions should the Engineer take?
-(Choose two.)

-- [ ] Create an AWS Lambda function that determines whether Flow Logs are enabled for a given VPC.
-- [x] Create an AWS Config configuration item for each VPC in the company AWS account.
-- [ ] Create an AWS Config managed rule with a resource type of AWS:: Lambda:: Function.
-- [x] Create an Amazon CloudWatch Event rule that triggers on events emitted by AWS Config.
-- [ ] Create an AWS Config custom rule, and associate it with an AWS Lambda function that contains the evaluating logic.

 ### A Security Engineer is looking for a way to control access to data that is being encrypted under a CMK.
 The Engineer is also looking to use additional authenticated data (AAD) to prevent tampering with ciphertext.
 Which action would provide the required functionality?